 The pursuit of living an eco-friendly lifestyle doesn’t come overnight.
-Making necessary, sustainable adjustments to the way you live should be consistent, intentional and instinctual.
+Making necessary and sustainable adjustments to the way you live should be consistent, intentional and instinctual.
 So if you’re determined to make wiser resource choices, your home is a good place to start.
-Here are some tips for switching to eco-friendly home appliances.
+Your home appliances keep your day running smoothly.
+From your refrigerator to your air conditioning unit, every appliance makes life easier, but can they also make your life more eco-friendly?
+Choosing energy efficient appliances will keep your home efficient and sustainable.

-Innovative and green technology are often better choices than their older equivalents.
+State-of-the-art, energy saving appliances are often better choices than their older equivalents.
 For instance, an LED television provides a better and brighter display, while using less power and reduced heat dissipation.
 LED TVs help to save energy and reduce overall pollution.

-Size matters.
+Size matters

 Consider your oven: do you really need such a big, energy consuming accessory in your kitchen?
 Purchase a halogen oven instead.
-They are energy-efficient, multi-functional, and occupy less space in your kitchen.
+They are energy efficient, multi-functional, and occupy less space in your kitchen.
 Plus, the halogen heating technology will save you up to 40% of cooking time.

 Alternatively, smaller is not always better.
 Having a compact refrigerator filled with groceries and frozen goods is much less energy efficient compared to having a larger one.
 Ultimately, smaller refrigerators work harder to function and keep everything cold.